-Most boat tours and cruises operate primarily in late-April to October (the summer season, basically).
+Most boat tours and cruises operate primarily from late April to October (the summer season, basically).
 If you are traveling to Vancouver between October and April, visit the official company websites (linked below) for information on private tours/charters and special events.
 For example, Harbour Cruises offers boat tours of the Carol Ships Parade of Light in December.
-Non-tour options, like... the Aquabus, run year-round.
+Non-tour options,... like the Aquabus, run year-round.

 01 of 05

 Harbour Cruises is one of Vancouver's oldest city cruise companies, and it offers a wide array of tours.
-For travelers and sightseeing, their one-hour Vancouver Harbour Tour (late-April - September 30) is a great introduction to Vancouver; it includes a narrated "tour" of the sights on the Burrard Inlet, as well as photo ops and views of the Vancouver skyline, North Shore mountains, and Stanley Park.
+For travelers and sightseeing, their one-hour Vancouver Harbour Tour (late April to September 30) is a great introduction to Vancouver; it includes a narrated "tour" of the sights on the Burrard Inlet, as well as photo ops and views of the Vancouver skyline, North Shore mountains, and Stanley Park.
 They also offer Sunset Dinner Cruises (with dinner included) for the summer season.

 02 of 05